Vasupunjabi/js-calculator/README.md

 # js-calculator
-This is my first project repository of javascript calculator project.
+This is my first project repository of javascript calculator project.<br>
+Author -  Raju